w3f-grants-archive/ocw-ebics/README.md

 an arbitrary bank account which supports the EBICS banking interface [(ISO20022)](https://www.iso20022.org/).
-It synchronizes balances and transaction of a bank account with the solo chain using an off-chain-worker.
+It synchronizes balances and transaction of a bank account with the solo chain using an off-chain-worker and zero-knowledge proofs.
 This worker also contains extrinsincs to trigger wire-transfers on the connected bank account.

-Later we want to use Zero-Knowledge proofs to enable trustless atomic swap between FIAT and any ledger technology.
-The system will be called Hyperfridge - the whitepaper is [here](docs/hyperfridge-draft.pdf).
+Zero-Knowledge proofs are used to enable trustless atomic swap between FIAT and any ledger technology.
+The system is called Hyperfridge - the whitepaper is [here](docs/hyperfridge-draft.pdf).

 ### Getting Started